alphagov/govuk-developer-docs/source/manual/howto-change-slug-and-create-redirect.html.md

 If you run a task and find the redirect has worked but the new location returns a 404, it's likely because the republish command is languishing in the low-priority queue ([check queue volumes in Grafana][grafana-queue-volumes]).
-Whitehall appears to put the redirect in the high priority queue, so there can be a delay between the redirect being applied and the content being republished.
+Whitehall appears to put the redirect in the low-priority queue, so there can be a delay between the redirect being applied and the content being republished.

 This should resolve itself over time, but if you need to process the content